nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 @spell   ; for defining regions to be spellchecked
 @nospell ; for defining regions that should NOT be spellchecked
 ```

+#### Priority

+Captures can be assigned a priority to control precedence of highlights via the
+`#set! "priority" <number>` directive (see `:h treesitter-highlight-priority`).
+The default priority for treesitter highlights is `100`; queries should only
+set priorities between `90` and `120`, to avoid conflict with other sources of
+highlighting (such as diagnostics or LSP semantic tokens).

 ### Locals